merqube/merqube-client-lib/docs/CreatingIndices.md

 Currently, there are three templates:

 1. Single equity total return indices - creates a single stock total return index on any RIC (Reuters).
 More input sources will be supported in the future.
-1. Multiple equity (pre-corax adjusted) basket - creates an equity basket where the client provides rebalance portfolios
+1. Multiple equity (pre-corax adjusted, or MerQube handled corporate actions) basket
 1. Decrement - a decrement index on top of a single total return index

 ## Permissions